 The demerara sugar will give a golden brown crunch on the top.

-Smoked duck breast, salami, proscuitto, smoked montreal beef, smoked hunters beef and any other flavourful meat, which is preferably smoked and sliced will work for this pudding.
+Smoked duck breast, salami, prosciutto, smoked Montreal beef, smoked hunters' beef, and any other flavourful meat that is preferably smoked and sliced will work for this pudding.

 The addition of a handful of nuts for the crunch may work well too.